 Acupuncture is one branch of Oriental Medicine

 and Traditional Chinese Medicine, along with Chinese herbs, nutrition, exercise, and massage.
-It uses thin needles to stimulate points along the acupuncture meridians, relieving the stagnation that underlies discomfort and disease and allowing the body to heal itself.
+It uses thin needles to stimulate points along the acupuncture pathways, relieving the stagnation that underlies discomfort and disease and allowing the body to heal itself.
 Acupuncture is gentle, safe and appropriate for a wide range of conditions.

 Toyohari (which translates from the Japanese as “East Asian Needle Therapy”) is a refinement of the 2,000 year old tradition of meridian-focused acupuncture, and is derived directly from classical East Asian medical theory.